Passport to College Promise Program

 Passport to College Promise

-The state of Washington has created the Passport to College Promise for foster youth who are under 22 and are emancipated from the foster care system.
-This new program is designed to encourage you to prepare for and succeed in college.
+The state of Washington has created the Passport to College Promise for those who have aged out of the foster care system and are youth under the age of 22.
+As of 2019, unaccompanied homeless youth--per financial aid qualification--may be eligible for this program as well.
+This program is designed to encourage you to prepare for and succeed in college.

 You may be eligible to receive the following:

 - A scholarship, along with other assistance, that will go toward your tuition and living expenses for up to five years of higher education.